Logo Design Theory

 Design: A Small Part of the Cost

 There are many approaches to corporate identity (logo design) these days.
-Some companies spend hundreds of thousands of dollars, not just getting a new design but the implementing it on stationery, website, signage, vehicles, corporate promotional materials and products.
+Some companies spend hundreds of thousands of dollars, not just getting a new design but the implementing it on stationery, website, signage, vehicles, corporate promotional materials, products and packaging.

 Have you ever seen a new identity and thought the old one was better?
 Have you seen a logo on a sign for the first time and couldn’t tell what it was?
 Have you ever looked at your own identity but found that in certain situations it didn’t print well?
 Or it costs more to reproduce on vehicles and even stationery?
 It just doesn’t work?

 Fads in logos come and go.
-Logos that appeared cool and cutting edge one year end up looking dated and cliché the next.
+Logos that appeared cool and cutting edge one year end up looking dated and cliché the next year.

 One has to wonder: are there fundamental logo design principles that don’t become obsolete?
 Such principles exist in music, chemistry, engineering.
 Why not in branding design?

 Such principles do exist and they are explained in the book Logo Design Theory: How Branding Design Really Works.